 The non-interest-bearing loans to Investees is measured at amortised cost.
 The interest expensed for the year is calculated by applying an effective interest rate of 12 %.
-The difference between the carrying amount of the loan at the date of issue and the amount reported in the reporting at 31 December 2020 and represents the effective interest rate less interest paid to that date.
+The difference between the carrying amount of the loan at the date of issue and the amount reported represents the effective interest rate less interest paid to that date.